Harshalx01/customer_shopping_behavior_analysis/README.md

 # Customer Shopping Behavior Analysis

+## 📌 Project Overview
-An end-to-end data analytics project that analyzes customer shopping behavior to generate actionable business insights using **SQL, Python, and Power BI**.
+This project analyzes customer shopping behavior to uncover actionable business insights using **SQL, Python, and Power BI**.
+The objective is to understand purchasing patterns, customer segmentation, and key revenue drivers to support data-driven decision-making.

+The analysis is based on a real-world styled retail dataset containing customer demographics, purchase details, discounts, subscriptions, and shipping preferences.

 ---

-## Project Overview
-This project focuses on understanding customer purchasing patterns, spending behavior, and segmentation to support data-driven business decisions.
-The analysis answers real-world business questions related to revenue, discounts, subscriptions, age groups, and locations.
+## 🧠 Business Questions Answered

+1. How does total revenue vary by gender?
+2. Does offering a discount impact average customer spend?
+3. Which products receive the highest customer ratings?
+4. How does average spend vary by shipping type?
+5. How does subscription status affect customer spending behavior?
+6. Which items are most frequently purchased with discounts applied?
+7. How does spending vary across different age groups?
+8. What are the top-performing products within each category?
+9. How does purchase frequency influence average spend?
+10. Which locations generate the highest total revenue?

 ---

-## Tools & Technologies
-- **SQL (SQLite)** – Business analysis queries
-- **Python (Pandas, NumPy)** – Data cleaning & feature engineering
-- **Power BI** – Interactive dashboard & visual storytelling
-- **Google Colab** – Analysis environment
+## 🗄️ SQL Analysis
+All SQL queries used to answer the above business questions are stored in the **`sql/`** folder.

+- Queries were written using standard SQL
+- Aggregations, grouping, filtering, and ranking were used extensively
+- Top-N filtering was applied where results were large

+📂 **SQL file:**
+`sql/customer_shopping_behavior_analysis.sql`

 ---

-## Business Questions Answered
-1. Total revenue by gender
-2. Average spend with vs without discounts
-3. Top products by customer ratings
-4. Shipping type impact on spending
-5. Subscription vs non-subscription behavior
-6. Most discounted products
-7. Spending patterns by age group
-8. Top-performing items by category
-9. Purchase frequency vs average spend
-10. Top revenue-generating locations
+## 🔑 Key Insights

+- Male customers contribute significantly higher total revenue than female customers.
+- Discounts do not lead to a meaningful increase in average purchase value.
+- Products such as **Gloves, Sandals, Boots, Hats, and T-shirts** receive the highest customer ratings.
+- Young Adult and Middle-aged customers generate the highest average spend.
+- A small number of locations contribute disproportionately to overall revenue.

 ---

-## Key Insights
-- Clothing and Accessories generate the highest revenue
-- Young Adults and Middle-aged customers drive maximum spending
-- Discounts do not significantly increase average spend
-- Subscription users place fewer orders than non-subscribers
-- Shipping type has minimal impact on spending behavior

----

-## Power BI Dashboard
+## 📊 Power BI Dashboard
-The interactive dashboard includes:
+An interactive Power BI dashboard was created to visualize:

-- Revenue & sales by category
+- Revenue and order distribution by category
 - Customer segmentation by age group and gender
-- Subscription and shipping insights
+- Subscription and shipping behavior analysis
-- Dynamic filters for exploration
+- Key KPIs including:
+  - Total customers
+  - Average purchase amount
+  - Average review rating

+📁 **Dashboard file:** `customer_shopping_behavior.pbix`

 ---

+## 🛠️ Tools & Technologies
+- SQL (SQLite / MySQL-style queries)
+- Python (Pandas)
+- Power BI
+- GitHub

+---

+## 👤 Author
+**Harshal Rajgadkar**
+Aspiring Data Analyst | SQL • Python • Power BI